-Food Safety in the Rapid Transformation of Food Systems in Africa: Aflatoxins along the Maize Value.
+Food Safety in the Rapid Transformation of Food Systems in Africa: Aflatoxins along the Maize Value Chain in NigeriaDOWNLOAD FILE

-Oluwatoyin Ademola, Saweda Liverpool-Tasie and Adewale Obadina.
-2017.
-Food Safety in the Rapid Transformation of Food Systems in Africa: Aflatoxins along the Maize Value.
+Oluwatoyin Ademola, Saweda Liverpool-Tasie and Adewale Obadina, 2017.
+Food Safety in the Rapid Transformation of Food Systems in Africa: Aflatoxins along the Maize Value Chain in Nigeria.
 Feed the Future Innovation Lab for Food Security Policy Research Paper 90.
 East Lansing: Michigan State University.

 Over the past two decades, food systems in Sub Saharan Africa (SSA) have transformed rapidly.
 This transformation is driven by several factors including increased incomes and rapid urbanization rates which have caused consumption patterns to change significantly (Tschirley et al. 2017).
 Two characteristics of this transformation are the rise in food purchases (particularly by rural households) and the consumption of processed and packaged foods.
 In Nigeria for example, nationally representative data in 2015 reveals that almost 75% of foods consumed are purchased with over 65% processed in some form (Liverpool-Tasie et al., 2016).
 These high and increasing rates of purchased and processed foods are revealed broadly across the continent and in both rural and urban areas within countries (Tschirley et al., 2015; Liverpool-Tasie et al., 2016).